JetpackDuba/Gitnuro/README.md

 Gitnuro includes the option to set custom themes in a JSON format.
 Keep in mind that themes may break with new releases, making the default theme the fallback option.

-For the latest stable version (1.1.0), you can use this JSON as an example:
+For the latest stable version, you can use this JSON as an example:

 ```
 {